 The Moral Majority

 No organization more clearly manifested the convergence of the legal, political, and media changes that led to the rise of the Religious Right than the Moral Majority.
 Southern Baptist minister Jerry Falwell founded the Moral Majority in 1979 after a number of religious and conservative political activists urged him to use the resources of his sizable Virginia-based Thomas Road Baptist Church to mobilize Christians to social and political action.
-Like many conservative Southern evangelicals, Falwell was ambivalent about overt evangelical political activism in the 1960s.
+Like many conservative Southern evangelicals, Falwell had been ambivalent about overt evangelical political activism in the 1960s.
 His Old-Time Gospel Hour television program echoed the concerns of many of his contemporary Baptist fundamentalists by criticizing civil rights activists, endorsing anti-communism, and toeing a theologically conservative evangelical mark.
-He founded Lynchburg Baptist College in 1971, a nonprofit, private coeducational institution that has since grown into Liberty University, one of the largest universities in Virginia; by 2013 it claimed a student body of over 100,000 undergraduates in its traditional and online courses.1 Falwell’s ambitious church-building activities and broadcasting success put him in a unique position to use the institutional strengths of his ministry to tap into the growing political concerns of his fellow ministers and their parishioners.
+He founded Lynchburg Baptist College in 1971, a nonprofit, private coeducational institution that has since grown into Liberty University, one of the largest universities in Virginia; by 2016 it claimed a student body of over 110,000 students in its traditional and online courses and a $1.1 billion endowment.7 Falwell’s ambitious institution-building activities and broadcasting success put him in a unique position to use the organizational strengths of his ministry to tap into the growing political concerns of his fellow ministers and their parishioners.